-Please refer to our child protection and safeguarding policy for more information 4.-KXC- Safeguarding-Policy-Sept-22-Sept-23.pdf (bournvilleschool.org).
+Please refer to our child protection and safeguarding policy for more information Safeguarding-Policy-TRUST-Sept-24-25-V3-Final-21.8.24.

-9.2 Rewarding good behaviour
+Rewarding good behaviour

 At Bournville school we expect all students to be Ready, respectful and safe.

 When a student's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
 This provides an opportunity for all staff to reinforce the Academy's culture and ethos.